T

 Focaccia Ligure

-This isn't your average focaccia; it's thin, crispy, and often brushed with olive oil and sea salt, sometimes topped with rosemary or onions.
-Perfect for a quick snack while exploring.
+This isn't your average focaccia; it's thin, crispy, and often brushed with olive oil and sprinkled with coarse salt, sometimes topped with rosemary or onions.
+Perfect for a quick, savory snack overlooking the sea.

 Acciughe di Monterosso